hao-peng/EigenGPandOthersTest/readme.txt

 test file for the time series data s&p500
 Each input data point is a D dimesion historical open price The prediction value is next open price.

+testSinc.m:
+test file for sinc data
+Each input data point is a D dimesion historcal targets The prediction value is next target.